 Cutting a Roast (or Similar) into Jerky Strips

 This has become my usual way of making jerky.
 Often, the most affordable way to buy quality lean beef by cost/weight is with a roast.
 This requires lots of cutting, but isn’t too difficult.
 Especially once you get a little practice.
-The upside is that you’ll have total control over shape, size, and thickness.
+The upside is that you’ll have total control over shape, size, and thickness of the jerky.
 Trim your muscle meat to remove any visible fat.
 Slice into small evenly sized strips.
 Marinate using dog-friendly ingredients (optional) and dehydrate as above.
 If your dogs are like mine, you’ll be heavily supervised throughout.

 Taking a Shortcut with Schnitzel

 Prefer a shortcut?
-Schnitzel cuts are super thin and very lean.
+Schnitzel cuts of beef are super thin and very lean.
 They’re an absolute breeze to cut into strips, no freezing required.
 Unless, of course, you find a great sale and are stocking up on meat for future jerky making.
+They are usually lean, so there’s no trimming or waste; however, based on our local prices it’s still usually more cost efficient for us to cut a roast.
+Ignoring the extra effort, of course.

 DIY Homemade Jerky Treats for Dogs: Nibble Nuggets

 This style of dehydrated treat works well for meats that are harder to source, trim, and slice into long lean strips.
-I find this works particularly well for lamb.
+I find this works particularly well for lamb jerky dog treats.
 It’s actually lamb in the photo below instead of beef.
 Trim your muscle meat to remove any visible fat.
 Chop into small evenly sized nuggets.
 Marinate using dog-friendly ingredients (optional) and dehydrate as above.

 DIY Homemade Jerky Treats for Dogs: Jerky Sizzlers